2014–15 FC Basel season: Domestic league

-However, the home game against FC Zurich was overshadowed by a ten-minute interruption.
-The moods had already been heated, following the red cards against Davide Chiumiento and Shkëlzen Gashi, then because pyrotechnic material flew close to the playing field after the Zurich goal, especially from the guest fan-sector, the referee interrupted the game and sent both teams into the changing rooms.
+However, the home game against FC Zürich was overshadowed by a ten-minute interruption.
+The moods had already been heated, following the red cards against Davide Chiumiento and Shkëlzen Gashi, then because pyrotechnic material flew close to the playing field after the Zürich goal, especially from the guest fan-sector, the referee interrupted the game and sent both teams into the changing rooms.
 Then, after the match there were further incidents outside the stadium.

 Despite a home defeat against Luzern and an away defeat against Aarau, Basel moved clear at the top of the table.
 They won the championship 12 points ahead of Young Boys and 25 points above third placed Zürich.
-The club’s aim of the championship title had been achieved.
+The club's aim of the championship title had been achieved.

 Domestic cup

 The club's clear aim for the Basel team for the 2014–15 Swiss Cup was for them to regain the cup title.
 In the previous two seasons, they had ended both cup competitions as runners-up.
 In the first-round teams from Super League and Challenge League were seeded and could not play against each other.
 In a match, the home advantage was granted to the team from the lower league.